spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

 Notice how `bound` is a closure over ctx and fn.

-Now, if the low-level core API was also able to take a context argument, things could have been different.
+Now, if node core API were also able to take a context argument, things could have been different.
 For example, instead of writing:

     fs.readFile(f, bind(this.afterFileRead, this));